eclipse-4diac/4diac-toolchain/README.md

 Installation
 ============

+If using this as part of the 4diac FORTE build environment (4diac-fbe), you don't need to do anything, 4diac-fbe handles this automatically for you.

-The easiest way to install the toolchain environment is through a pre-built toolchain archive.
-They are named like ``<OS>-toolchain-<machine>.tar.gz``, e.g. ``Linux-toolchain-i686-linux-musl.tar.gz`` for an x86 Linux environment.
+When using this as a standalone toolchain, the easiest way to install the toolchain environment is through a binary release.
+Check out the `release` branch of `4diac-toolchains` and run `etc/install-Linux.sh` or `etc/install-Windows.cmd` (as appropriate).
+This will securely download and install a pre-built release of the base toolchain for native compilation.
+To install cross-compilers for additional targets, see below.
-They may also end in ``.zip``.

 These packages do not need administrative rights and can be installed into any folder.
-In fact, there is no actual installation, you can extract the archive wherever you want and it works out of the box.
+In fact, there is no actual installation, you can extract the binary archive wherever you want and it works out of the box.

 Some recommendations: You should use a new, empty folder as destination.
 As some programs do not like spaces in file names or very long path names, try to use a destination path that is short and without any spaces anywhere.

-Windows users can use ``install-toolchain.cmd`` for easy installation.
-Put the ``.cmd`` into the same destination directory as the ``.zip`` and double-click ``install-toolchain.cmd``.

 Adding cross-compiler toolchains later
 ======================================

-The easiest way to install additional cross-compiler toolchains is though binary archives someone else built for you.

-Pre-built compilers are in archives named ``<OS>-cross-<CPU>_<target>.tar.lz``, for example ``Linux-cross-i686_arm-linux-musleabihf.tar.lz`` for a cross-compiler that runs on an intel CPU and produces binaries for ARM CPUs.

-If you have such archives for additional cross-compilers, put them inside your toolchain directory and run the install script again.
-It will detect and install them properly.
+Use `./install-crosscompiler.sh` (or `.cmd` on Windows) to add pre-built cross-compilers.
+See `etc/crosscompilers.sha256sum` for a list of available targets.
+If your target is not available as a pre-built release, use `bin/sh etc/toolchain.sh <target-triple>` to build one from source.
+This probably only works on Linux, so write a ticket in the issue tracker if you need another target on Windows.

 Usage with plain CMake